Kropik123/unofficial-aoe4-tech-tree/README.md

 - All data is open source and may be used in your projects, websites, and apps.
 However, **Microsoft owns the copyright to Age of Empires 4**.
 You **cannot use this data in commercial contexts** except as allowed under Microsoft's [Game Content Usage Rules](https://www.xbox.com/en-US/developers/rules).
 - Whenever using data from this repository or any Age of Empires 4 media, please ensure you comply with Microsoft's rules.

-> Age Of Empires 4 © Microsoft Corporation.
-> Unofficial AoE4 Tech Tree was created under Microsoft's "Game Content Usage Rules" using assets from Age of Empires 4, and it is not endorsed by or affiliated with Microsoft.

 ---

 ## Credits